-How to use speech analytics to shape your contact centre KPIs
+How to use speech analytics to shape your contact centre KPIsby

 The immediate benefit speech analytics offers is to help explain why the level of performance for a particular KPI is higher or lower than expected.
 In other words you can connect goal achievement with specific behaviour(s).
 This facilitates the ability to improve performance.
 Even share best practice when performance levels are exceptional.

 You: “Why has this KPI suddenly increased 12% over the last two weeks?”

 Informed manager: “The insights which the speech analytics team came back with shows that this is a combination of the following…… These centre on the new claims workflow recently introduced which is causing customers to react like this … which the advisors are attempting to deal with by doing the following…So far this has happened x times over x weeks and cost us…… ”

 This is a big deal for every leadership generation raised on ACD style reporting which can only tell the pattern of performance, not its cause.
 Of course root cause analysis has always been possible.
 Albeit in painfully slow ways, via manual sampling, advisor feedback and the accumulated market know-how of those in charge to second guess what’s going on.
 Even then, this approach has been restricted to relatively simple scenarios.